Different Types of Facelifts

 Facial Area: Cheeks, jawline, and neck.

 Incisions: Tiny incisions are made for the stitches, making scarring almost invisible.

 These options provide a brief overview of different facelift procedures; but only a board-certified physician can tell you which option is right for you.
-You can contact our office today to set up your very own free consultation.
+You can contact our office today to set up your very own consultation.
 Bruce B. Kadz, M.D., F.A.C.S. is board certified by the American Board of Plastic Surgery and is a member of the American Society of Plastic Surgeons.
 With over 20 years experience performing a full spectrum of aesthetic plastic surgery, he delivers the most optimal results based on each individual patient’s desires.